 A gun in my face

 On one occasion I had been playing cards ’til late at a friend’s place.
 It was such a beautiful moonlit night that I chose to walk home and was questioned by police a short distance from my friend’s house.
 Not bothering to check my story, they insisted on giving me a lift home.
 I hesitantly got into their car.
 En route, they stopped on the deserted road saying they had to rendezvous with another unit.
 Another police car parked alongside ours and a large officer got out, opened my door and ordered me out of the car.
 As I stood on the footpath he pulled his revolver and held it into my throat.
 Towering over me, he wrongly accused me of being a ‘peeping tom’ who had been spying on his wife late at night!
 I maintained my innocence, albeit rather feebly in the face of his intimidation and verbal threats, along with his gun in my throat!
 This experience fuelled my feelings of alienation.

 Drugs – another delusion

 Several years later my situation wasn’t looking any better.
 I wondered if shoplifting was a problem that I might have to live with for the rest of my life.
 Not an appealing prospect but there was no solution in sight.
 I was rebellious and had scant respect for the law.
 I had discovered marijuana and was making cautious use of this illegal but seemingly okay diversion from the harsh realities of life.
-On one occasion, there was a full scale manhunt underway progressing up the hill towards my place.
-I had a great view from my balcony of the police with their dogs, moving from yard to yard, flashing lights everywhere, all overseen by the police helicopter.
-My discreetly located crop of 6 foot plants was minutes away from becoming a police exhibit!
+On one occasion, there was a full-scale manhunt underway progressing up the hill towards my home.
+I had a great view from my balcony of the police with their dogs, moving from yard to yard, flashing lights everywhere, and my flourishing crop of 6-foot plants which was minutes away from becoming a police exhibit.
+All overseen by the police helicopter above.
 I breathed a huge sigh of relief when the escapee was cornered in the neighbour’s banana patch a few doors down the road.